Wishing for Instant Improvement

 No Quick Solutions to Poker Excellence

-- Think they can watch a training video and understand itwell enough to bring the ideas right to the table
+- Think they can watch video poker strategy and understand it well enough to bring the ideas right to the table

 - Lack the motivation to study as much as they should, and can’t understand why